zjl123001/Projector-Specification-Documents/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Project-Specification-Documents's documentation!
+Welcome to EPSON投影仪说明书!
 ===========================================================

 .. toctree::
    :maxdepth: 2
-   :caption: 目录：
+   :caption: 目录
-   :numbered:
+   :numbered: 6

-Indices and tables
-==================
+   Introduction.rst
+   Link.rst
+   Remotecontroller.rst
    Basic_functions.rst
    Resolutions.rst
    Statement.rst

+Indices and tables
+==================

+* :ref:`genindex`
+* :ref:`modindex`
+* :ref:`search`